Yatharthg12/Fault-Detection-In-Virtual-Machine/README.md

 - Fault detection experimentation
 - Reproducible systems analysis

-If you use this work in academic writing, please cite the Google Borg dataset appropriately.
+If you use this work in academic writing, please cite this work and the Google Borg dataset appropriately.

 ---